jhqtok/ExperimentFramework/docs/user-guide/error-handling.md

 // No exception is thrown
 ```

-### When Fallback Trial Also Fails
+### When Fallback Condition Also Fails

-If the specified fallback trial also throws, the exception propagates:
+If the specified fallback condition also throws, the exception propagates:

 ```
 1. Try PrimaryDiagnosticsHandler -> Throws TimeoutException